The Purpose of Phone Interviews for Tech Jobs

 How Employers Use Telephone Interviews to Screen Candidates

-The telephone interview is often used as an initial candidate screening method.
-Typically, candidates who "pass" the phone interview portion are offered a face-to-face interview.
+Telephone interviews often are used as an initial candidate screening method.
+Typically, candidates who pass the phone interview portion are offered a face-to-face interview.

-There are a number of reasons why employers like to conduct phone interviews before bringing candidates into the office.
-Below are six specific things an interviewer may be looking for.
+There are a number of reasons why employers like to conduct phone interviews before bringing candidates into the office based on different things interviewers might be looking for.

 1. Fill in missing information or clarify details.